OfficialMagic8/languages/README.md

 <div align="center">
 <img src="https://i.imgur.com/5zAi5QU.png" width="150" height="150" alt="Magic8" class="center">
-  <h1>Magic8</h1><br>
+  <h2>Magic8</h2>
 <a href="https://top.gg/bot/484148705507934208" >
   <img src="https://top.gg/api/widget/484148705507934208.svg?usernamecolor=9a00ff&topcolor=1F1F1F" alt="Magic8" />
-</a><br><br>
+</a><br>
 </div>

-Magic8 is an interactive Discord Bot circled around the well knowwn game, Magic 8 ball!
+Magic8 is an interactive Discord Bot circled around the well known game, Magic 8 ball!
 With Magic8 you can ask it a question and get a funny response!
 With this bot comes many customizable features such as the responses you get and the channel the bot works in!
 Suggestions and ideas are accepted and appreciated.

+Over 100 funny different responses!

 ## Commands
 Prefix: m*